juu7g/Python-mlb-at-bat/README.md

 ## In English

 ## Description
-Next at bat notification app
+MLB Next at bat notification app

-Notify when MLB players are at bat
+Notify when MLB player is on deck

 ## Features